+YES WE’ll DO THIS – priority updates for MVP

+NOT AT THIS TIME – updates can be incorporated as soon as practical post-mvp launch

+VRRAP form

+Notes/questions:

+1/ Not all the content from the content-doc.md file is here, just the content that needs edits.
+So if you see some content left out, it’s because I had no edits.

+2/ On the intro page, please find out the right phone number to call.
+I don’t think the number in the footer under “Need help” is right.
+It’s a health care number.

-VRRAP formIntro page
+Intro page

 Signed in:

-BLUE BUTTON: Change to ““the” to “your” for the blue button: Start your education applicationStart your application”
+NOT AT THIS TIME: BLUE BUTTON: Change to “Start your application”

 Not signed in:

-BLUE BUTTON: Change to Change “Sign in or create an account”(new) to “Sign in to start your application”Add a text link under the button, as you’ll see on the health care intro page, that says, “Start your application without signing in” Follow the steps below to apply (should be an H2) for this program
+YES WE’ll DO THIS BLUE BUTTON: Change to “Sign in to start your application”

+YES WE’ll DO THIS Add a text link under the button, as you’ll see on the health care intro page, that says, “Start your application without signing in”

-1. Determine your eligibility
+YES WE’ll DO THIS Follow these steps to apply (should be an H2)

+YES WE’ll DO THIS – Top priority for 4/2 DEMO (Not do “and’s” since they don’t add real value to the content & are implied in the “All of these must be true” statement) 1.
+Make sure you’re eligible

-To be eligible for the Veteran Rapid Retraining Assistance Program (VRRAP), you must meet all the requirements below.
+To be eligible for the Veteran Rapid Retraining Assistance Program (VRRAP), you must meet all the requirements listed here.

-Be between ages 22-66;
+All of these must be true.
+You’re:

+Between 22 and 66 years old, and

-Be unemployed as a result of the COVID-19 pandemic;
+Unemployed because of the COVID-19 pandemic, and

-Not be eligible for any federal GI Bill program (if eligible for the Post-9/11 GI Bill, they must have transferred their benefits to family members -- thereby having no GI Bill eligibility for themselves);
+Not eligible for GI Bill or VR&E benefits (or, if you’re eligible for the Post-9/11 GI Bill, you’ve transferred all of your benefits to family members), and

-Not be VA rated as totally disabled due to unemployability;
+Not rated as totally disabled because you can’t work, and

-Not be enrolled in any other federal or state employment programs; or
+Not enrolled in a federal or state jobs programs, and

-Not be in receipt of any unemployment or CARES Act benefits.
+Not receiving unemployment benefits (including CARES Act benefits)

 2. Prepare